careforrare/PersonalizedMedicine/care-for-rare/content/en/about/index.md

 -
 By taking all these precautions, we want to ensure that we get good results that can help us recognise and treat diseases in children in time.

-If you want to find out more, please visit our website: https://www.ccrc-hauner.de/klinische-forschung/scivias-studie/7cb6284c0a6f552d !
+If you want to find out more, please visit our [website](https://www.ccrc-hauner.de/klinische-forschung/scivias-studie/7cb6284c0a6f552d)!

-{{% blocks/section %}}
+{{% /blocks/section %}}